The Web: Homepage Authoring

 ls -lF

-3. If you see a line like the following, then you already have a directory for your webpages. (the 'd' in the left column and slash on the right both indicate that www is a directory)
+3. If you see a line like the following, then you already have a pointer out to the directory for your webpages.

 5. Presumably, you can now see the directory in a listing like: